project-unisonOS/unison-docs/vision.md

 ## Overview

-Unison represents a fundamental shift in how people interact with technology.
+Unison represents a fundamental shift in how people interact with computing itself.
-Instead of navigating applications, screens, and interfaces, people engage in natural exchanges where intent, context, and personalization guide the experience.
+Instead of navigating traditional software interfaces and constrained workflows, people engage in natural exchanges where intent, context, and personalization guide the experience.
-Unison generates all experiences in real time — adapting to each person, situation, and environment — without the artificial friction of app boundaries.
+Unison generates all experiences in real time — adapting to each person, situation, and environment — without the artificial friction of conventional software boundaries.

 ---